G0rg0ne/G0rg0ne/README.md

 # 💫 About Me:
 👋 Hi,I m Reda <br>
-👀 I work on alot of diverse topics (Unsupervised Learning, Computer vision, NLP, Deep learning) and I am here to share and build some usefull tools .
+👀 I work on alot of diverse topics (Unsupervised Learning, Computer vision, NLP, Deep learning) and I am here to share and build some cool stuff .

 # 💻 Tech Stack: